PremMuddu/React-Todo-/README.md

 Create a fully functioning list with dates and time input.
 Customize the list based on color of choice.
-A warning that alerts an approaching deadline.
+A warning that alerts a deadline.

 License: